Conditional flows

 This instruction is required when you want to fire multiple API calls and compare their responses.
-A simple use case is testing for Username enumeration vulnerability using password-reset endpoint.
+A simple use case is probing for **Username enumeration vulnerability** using password-reset endpoint.

-To configure Akto test YAML for multiple requests, set type: true
+To configure Akto probe YAML for multiple requests, set `type: true`

 For each request, you can now use

-If success or failure isn't specified, we jump to the next request.
-If it's the last request, then we jump to the validate block of the test.
+If `success` or `failure` isn't specified, we jump to the next request.
+If it's the last request, then we jump to the `validate` block of the probe.

 Example - Try a wrong password.
 If API returns 4xx, then try with wrong usernames